MichaelLLi/MatrixImpute.jl/README.md

 - `A` is the Matrix of size `n x m`/ Tensor of size `n x m x p` with missing entries.
 The entries missing should be of type Missing.
 - `k` is the desired integer rank of fitting.
-For Tensors, this is currently assumed to be the canonical CP rank.
+For Tensors, this is currently assumed to be the canonical CP/Kruskal rank.
 - `kwargs` are named optional arguments to specify hyperparameters for each method.
 For the specific names of the hyperparameters, please see the methods listed below.
 - `method` is the keyword for specifying the low rank imputation method.
 Currently the following methods are implemented:
    - fastImpute ([Fast Exact Matrix Completion: A Unifying Optimization Framework](https://arxiv.org/abs/1910.09092)).